PrachiS21/formula_A1/README.md

-The formula can be found in the image.
+The RSSI vs distance plot and formula can be found in the image.